 Step 2 – Intake | Immediate needs assessment

-You will meet with a support worker and be asked to complete an intake form with them (called the By Name registration form).
+You will meet with a support worker and be asked to complete a registration form with them (called the By Name registration form).
 At this time the worker will also connect you with services to meet any immediate needs not being addressed including access to food, clothing and other basic human needs.

-The intake form will include questions about the following:
+The registration will include questions about the following:

 Please Note: All information is voluntary.